dackMatta/video_downloader_project/README.md

 # Youtube Video Downloader

-This Python script allows you to download YouTube videos to your local machine.
-It uses the pytube library to interact with YouTube.
+This is a website that allows users to downoload vidoes from youtube Built using the django framework.

 ## Table of Contents
 - [Project Overview](#project-overview)